cenviity/jj/docs/tutorial.md

 the parent change, even if they touch the same word, and it won't cause any conflicts.

-Let's try one final command for changing the contents of an exiting commit.
-That command is `jj diffedit`, which lets you edit the contents of a commit without checking it out.
+Let's try one final command for changing the contents of an existing commit.
+That command is `jj diffedit`, which lets you edit the contents of a commit without checking it out into the working copy.

 ```shell
 $ jj diffedit -r @-